eventnetusa/eventnet/src/_work/fine-living.md

 ---
-client: Essie
+client: Fine Living
-sort_order: 13
+sort_order: 14
-headline: Pop-up Nail Salon
+headline: Pop-Up Island in the Hudson River
-tagline: (Insert)
+tagline: Fine Living Network partnered with EventNetUSA to pull off a one-of-kind PR Stunt promoting the travel and lifestyle channel’s debut in New York.
-subheadline: (Insert)
+subheadline: A tropical retreat in the most unlikely of places
-hero_image_path: /uploads/essie.jpg
+hero_image_path: /uploads/fine-living-tv-island-in-the-hudson-river.jpg
 types:
   - popup shop
   - street team
-cta:
+cta: "Let's turn heads with your next PR stunt!"
 sidebar_text_markdown:
 media_section:
   - single_image_block: